 Section 8.
-An officer who sustains a work-related injury, during the period of this Agreement, if so determined by a decision issued under the operation of the Workers' Compensation Program, may use sick, annual, or personal leave for the purpose of continued medical treatment of the work-related injury in accordance with Recommendations 9, 11 and 12.
+An officer who sustains a work-related injury, during the period of this Agreement, if so determined by a decision issued under the operation of the Workers' Compensation Program, may use sick, or annual leave for the purpose of continued medical treatment of the work-related injury in accordance with Recommendations 9, 11 and 12.
 If no paid leave is available, an officer may use leave without pay.
 Each absence shall not exceed the minimum amount of time necessary to obtain the medical treatment.
 Officers shall make reasonable efforts to schedule medical appointments during non-work hours or at times that will minimize absence from work.
 Verification of the length of the medical appointment may be required.
-This Section is not applicable to any absence for which workers' compensation is payable.
-When workers' compensation is payable, the provisions of Section 1 shall apply.
+This Section is not applicable to any absence for which workers' compensation is payable, the provisions of Section 1 shall apply.